hipe/tmx/lib/skylab/brazen/doc/issues/030-the-persist-narrative.md

 if it doesn't we will send an event event (sic) to the [#069] selective event listener `<on event selectively>`, and our result will be the (if the result is consumed) the result of the callback, otherwise `nil`.

-for the lazy, we will probably add an `error_count` check here and result in an event send in the case that you accidentally try to persist an entity that isn't valid. to hack your way around this you will probably have to enusre that you entity respond to `error_count` with `0`.